Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 - undefined: [`isUndefined( value )`](https://lodash.com/docs#isUndefined)
 - undefined or null (either): [`isNil( value )`](https://lodash.com/docs#isNil)

-Note that we don't we [`isObject`](https://lodash.com/docs#isObject) to check that a value is an object.
+Note that we don't recommend using [`isObject`](https://lodash.com/docs#isObject) to check that a value is an object.
 This is because non-plain-object types ( arrays, regexes and others) test as true for this check.

 Though these are the recommended type checks, you generally don't have to know the type of an object.
 Instead, prefer testing the object's existence and shape over its type.